Last Updated: Jan 19, 2022

 XS Usenet is headquartered in the Netherlands.
-They offer an unlimited USENET access package, along with an add-on VPN.
+This Usenet service provider offers an unlimited USENET access package, along with a VPN add-on.

 - Unlimited Speed and Downloads

 - EU Servers